Programme Code: T100 BA/CHMC

 Please see Year Abroad, Under the Teaching & Learning Tab for more information.

 Students in this year take 120 credits, with a minimum of 90 credits from the approved syllabus.

 Choose modules to the value of 30 credits from the following as your core module.
-The other may be taken as an option.
-301 and 302 modules can only be taken in Year 3.
+The other module may be taken as option module.
+The following modules can only be taken in Year 3.

-Choose modules to the value of 30 credits from this list or an approved open option.
+Choose modules to the value of 30 credits from List A, List C OR an approved open option.

 Students can select one of these modules, which must be taken with a module from the list above, or an approved open option to the value of 30 credits: